kkirta/Project-Orochi-Obfuscator-/README.md

 Adding a some type of jit protection.

 # Building
 If it gives errors in first-time building, do not mind it.
 Try to build again.
 It should build successfully.
-Do not forget to add dnlib reference to all projects.
+Do not forget to add dnlib reference to all projects

-# Suspicious Mutations Protection
-Yes, It is some kind of suspect.
-I know some people from Reverse X will swear me and try to threat/treat me.

 # Thanks to:
 user76 for helping me on some problems.